 GARDASIL may not fully protect everyone, nor will it protect against diseases caused by other HPV types or against diseases not caused by HPV.
 GARDASIL does not prevent all types of cervical cancer, so it’s important for women to continue routine cervical cancer screenings.
 GARDASIL does not treat cancer or genital warts.
 GARDASIL is given as 3 injections over 6 months.

-Men cannot develop cervical cancer, but the HPV vaccine may prevent genital warts, anal cancer, and the spread of HPV to sexual partners.
-Gardasil is approved for males ages 9 through 26 and Gardasil 9 is approved for use in males ages 9 through 15.
+Men cannot develop cervical cancer, but the HPV vaccine may prevent genital and anal warts, anal cancer, and the spread of HPV to sexual partners.
+Gardasil is approved for males ages 9 through 26, and Gardasil 9 is approved for use in males ages 9 through 15.

 IMPORTANT SAFETY INFORMATION